wp-plugins/social-all-in-one-bot/Readme.txt

 == Changelog ==

 = 1.0.0 Beta =	Initial release version.
 Tested and found works well without any issues.
+* Added a new module for logs
+* Updated tweet and post status function.
+* Updated the query to restrict repetitive updates of tweets or post status.
+* Generated tweet when adding to queue rather than generating tweet when tweeting.

 == Upgrade Notice ==

 =v 1.0.0 Beta =	Initial Beta release of plugin.
+* Upgrade now for log and most improved features